Task-oriented Communication Design in Cyber-Physical Systems: A Survey on Theory and Applications: Task-Oriented Communication Framework and Scope

+\begin{definition} The TOCD aims at jointly optimizing the \textbf{communication policy} and \textbf{action policy} to maximize the task effectiveness $\T(\vs(\cdot), \vp(\cdot))$, defined as below. \begin{itemize} \item \textbf{Communication policy} $\pi^{(C)}:\Ss\to\Cs: \vs \mapsto \vc$.
+Since the extracted information from $\vs\in\Ss$ needs to be transferred to the decision maker(s) via the communication channel(s) $h:\Cs\to\tilde{\Cs}$, the communication policy $\pi^{(C)}$ may include both information distillation and source/channel coding policies. \item \textbf{Action policy} $\pi^{(P)}: \Ss\times \widetilde{\Cs}\to\Ps: \vs \times \tilde{\vc} \mapsto \vp$ that decides the action $\vp$, that can be either a global action in the coordinator or the distributed actions in the local agents, based on the observed system states $\vs$ and the communicated information $\tilde{\vc}$. \end{itemize} \end{definition}

+Note that the above-defined problem can be subjected to additional constraints of the communications operator $h$.
+Compared against the conventional optimization problem that searches for an optimal decision policy by directly communicating states $\pi^{\ast}:\Ss\times \Ss\to\Ps$, the TOCD has twofold advantages: 1) \textit{reduce the communication cost} because the communication policy $\pi^{(C)}$ guarantees $ H(\vc)\leq H(\vs)$, i.e., the entropy of the sent information is smaller than the raw states, and 2) \textit{reduce the complexity to optimize the decision process}, because with $H(\tilde{\vc})\leq H(\vc)\leq H(\vs)$ the input space to learn the action policy $\pi^{(P)}$ can be reduced.
-We do not assume a specific model for the state evolution of the system, although any task-oriented design of the inter-agent communication requires a consistent and unique objective function to be in place.
-The objective function here is the basis upon which we can measure the performance of the agent's collaborative probing of the system and it is assumed to be shown as a side information based on the targeted task.
-In some example scenarios, the objective function can be the accomplishment of an industrial task with enough precision in an industrial IoT framework, not missing or mistaking the target within a time horizon in a UAV object tracking framework, or having a minimal sum of errors throughout a limited time horizon in the central server of a distributed training system in the framework of federated learning, see Section~IV for further details on these examples.

-To delimit the problems that fall under our introduced framework, we set a list of fundamental assumptions in the following: \begin{itemize} \item The whole framework consists of at least $k\geq 2$ agents.
+The proposed TOCD does not assume a specific model for the state evolution of the system, although any task-oriented design of the inter-agent communication requires a consistent and unique objective function to be in place.
+The objective function here is the basis upon which we can measure the performance of the agents' collaborative probing of the system and it is assumed to be shown as a side information based on the targeted task.
+In some example scenarios, the objective function can be the accomplishment of an industrial task with enough precision in an industrial IoT framework, e.g., not missing or mistaking the target within a time horizon in a UAV object tracking framework, or having a minimal sum of errors throughout a limited time horizon in the central server of a distributed training system.
+Nevertheless, the proposed TOCD sets a list of fundamental assumptions which justify the need of cooperation among the agents, as follows: \begin{itemize} \item The framework consists of at least $K\geq 2$ agents.

-\item There is a single, common, and consistent single-variate objective function.
-The objective function should not vary through the time horizon for which the problem is solved.
-The study for competing or non-aligned objectives for different agents is not considered by our framework. \item We assume that there are $k' \geq 1$ number of agents for whom the eq. (\ref{eq: observation structure}) holds strictly otherwise there will be no need for communication among agents e.g., in the case of centralized design, the action selections for all agents could be carried out locally.

-\item We assume that the local/global response signal of the system is available to all agents at no cost.
-In case that agents have local response signals, we assume that the global response signal can be represented as a function of the local responses. \end{itemize}